mackelab/tsnpe_neurips/README.md

 ```

 ### Installation of pyloric network simulator
-You then have to install the [`pyloric` repo](https://github.com/mackelab/pyloric).
+In order to reproduce the results in Fig. 5 (pyloric network), you have to install the [`pyloric` repo](https://github.com/mackelab/pyloric).
 Note: original results were generated with commit hash `1768cc4365d2ca24196562a4cf41a2b28cc6e647`.
 ```
 git clone git@github.com:mackelab/pyloric.git
 cd pyloric